JiriBilek/ESP_ATMod/README.md

 - AT+CIPRECVLEN (Get TCP or SSL Data Length in Passive Receive Mode)

 Works in SSL mode in the same way as in TCP mode.

+### **AT+CIPSERVER, AT+CIPSERVERMAXCONN and AT+CIPSTO**

+The standard AT firmware supports only one server.
+This firmware support up to 5 server with same AT+CIPCIPSERVER command.

+In standard AT firmware 1.7 executing `AT+CIPSERVER=1,<port>` again even if the port is different prints no change and OK.
+Here it starts a new server. "no change" is returned only if maximum count of servers is reached.

+In standard AT firmware 1.7 executing AT+CIPSERVER=0 stops the one server.
+Here it stops the first one.
+Executing `AT+CIPSERVER=0,<port>` stops the server listening on `<port>`.

+CIPSERVERMAXCONN and CIPSTO are global settings, They apply to all servers.

 ## New Commands